CognitiveScale/cortex-fabric-examples/profiles-jar-examples/README.md

 # Profiles JAR Examples
-Example project utilizing the Fabric Profiles Spark JAR - WIP.
+Example project utilizing the Cortex Profiles SDK.

 The project has a main CLI entrypoint with subcommands for running different examples.
 Additional modules can be added to the main-app to facilitate your specific workflow.